europeana/media-player/README.md

 Name | Type | Description
 ---- | ---- | -----------
-container| _DOM Element_ | the DOM element in which to create the player videoObject | _JSON Object_ | the object containing the video properties options | _JSON Object_ | an optional object containing the player options
+container| _DOM Element_ | the DOM element in which to create the player, mandatory videoObject | _JSON Object_ | the object containing the video properties, mandatory options | _JSON Object_ | an optional object containing the player options

-The _videoObject_ requires the following property
+The _videoObject_ accepts the following properties

 Name | Type | Description
 ---- | ---- | -----------
-manifest | _String_ | the url of the IIIF manifest for the media item
+manifest | _String_ | the url of the IIIF manifest for the media item, mandatory canvasId | _String_ | the canvasId of the canvas to show, can be used when having a manifest with multiple canvases, optional

 The _options_ accepts the following properties

 Name | Type | Description
 ---- | ---- | -----------
-editor | _String_ | url, allows to configure an external editor so that embedding and other editorial options can be done on that page language | _String_ | 2 character [iso 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), all official languages of the European Union are supported.
-The default language is English
+editor | _String_ | url, allows to configure an external editor so that embedding and other editorial options can be done on that page, optional language | _String_ | 2 character [iso 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), all official languages of the European Union are supported.
+The default language is English, optional

 ### Examples